 What Gets In The Way Of Kids Learning Emotional Regulation?

 A problem we are beginning to recognise is that recent parenting and educational practices are getting in the way of the development of sound emotional regulation.
 This is happening in two main ways:

-When a child doesn’t learn appropriate self regulation they can take on maladaptive strategies instead.
-These are harmful behaviours that in one way or other either numb the experience of emotion, channel it into another form of manageable pain or avoid feeling altogether.
+When a child doesn’t learn appropriate self-regulation they can take on maladaptive strategies instead.
+These are harmful behaviours that in one way or another either numb the experience of emotion, channel it into another form of manageable pain or avoid feeling altogether.
 Some of the most common maladaptive behaviours are:

 - Avoidance of emotion

 - ‘Acting out’